MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 1. Create another public IP address for IHS in the secondary region by following the same guide above, with the customization for some fields:
    1. For **Resource group**, select the resource group where the service recovery vault is deployed - for example, *was-cluster-westus-mjg022624*.
    1. For **Region**, select **(US) West US**.
    1. For **Name**, enter a value - for example, *ihs-public-ip-westus-mjg022624*.
+Write it down.
    1. For **DNS name label**, enter a unique value - for example, *ihsmjg022624*.

-1. Create a network security group in the secondary region by following instructions in [Create a network security group](/azure/virtual-network/manage-network-security-group?tabs=network-security-group-portal), with the customization for some fields:
+1. Create a network security group in the secondary region by following instructions in [Create a network security group](/azure/virtual-network/manage-network-security-group?tabs=network-security-group-portal#create-a-network-security-group), with the customization for some fields:
    1. For **Resource group**, select the resource group where the service recovery vault is deployed - for example, *was-cluster-westus-mjg022624*.
    1. For **Name**, enter a value - for example, *nsg-westus-mjg022624*.
    1. For **Region**, select **West US**.